 Neutrogena Rapid Wrinkle Repair Eye Cream (0.5 oz)

 Colorescience Total Eye™ 3-in-1 Renewal Therapy SPF 35 (0.23 oz)

-If you have oily or acne-prone skin, opt for a lighter moisturizer during the daytime, such as a lotion or gel that will soak in quickly and won’t pill under makeup.
+However, people with oily (or acne-prone) skin should opt for lighter moisturizers during the daytime, such as lotions or gels that soak in quickly and won’t pill under makeup.